 As part of the strategy to manage interest rate risk, the Company strives to manage both assets and liabilities so that interest sensitivities match.
 One method of calculating interest rate sensitivity is through gap analysis.
 A gap is the difference between the amount of interest rate sensitive assets and interest rate sensitive liabilities that re-price or mature in a given time period.
-Positive gaps occur when interest rate sensitive assets exceed interest rate sensitive liabilities, and negative gaps occur when interest rate sensitive liabilities exceed interest rate sensitive gap position in a period of rising interest rates should have a positive effect on net interest income as assets will re-price faster than liabilities.
+Positive gaps occur when interest rate sensitive liabilities exceed interest rate sensitive assets.
+A positive gap position in a period of rising interest rates should have a positive effect on net interest income as assets will re-price faster than liabilities.
 Conversely, net interest income should contract somewhat in a period of falling interest rates.
 Management can quickly change the Company's interest rate position at any given point in time as market conditions dictate.
 Additionally, interest rate changes do not affect all categories of assets and liabilities equally or at the same time.
 Analytical techniques employed by the Company to supplement gap analysis include simulation analysis to quantify interest rate risk exposure.
 The gap analysis prepared by management is reviewed by the Investment Committee of the Company twice a year.
 The Investment Committee is comprised of certain senior managers of the various Company bank subsidiaries along with consultants.
 Management currently believes that the Company is properly positioned for interest rate changes; however, if management determines at any time that the Company is not properly positioned, it will strive to adjust the interest rate sensitive assets and liabilities in order to manage the effect of interest rate changes.